dzungcamlang/web-content-mining/README.md

 ## Contribution
-* Web content mining using machine learning model
+* Web content mining using machine learning model with feature engineering (HTML syntax)
-* ML-based models robustly deal with new data drawn by **new news-websites**, which rule based can't predict well (shown from outer test) while dealing with almost 100% to new data drawn by known news-websites, which rule based can perpectly predict.
+* ML-based models robustly deal with new data drawn by **new news-websites**, which rule based can't predict well (shown from outer test) and deals with almost 100% to new data drawn by known news-websites, which rule based can perpectly predict.
 * Given small amount of dataset with high variance, SVM with kernel was best among logistic regression and multilayer neural network, etc.

 ## Summary